bbc/alephant/Example/README.md

 3. `bundle exec rackup -s puma -p 9293`
 4. `curl http://0.0.0.0:9293/component/foo`

-> Note: the `curl` command will depend on what messages you sent and were renderered
+> Note: the `curl` command will depend on what messages you sent and were renderered.
+So in our Sender application we fire off messages which have a `component` key set to either "test", "foo" or "bar".
+In the above `curl` example I'm requesting the foo component